Privacy-Preserving Feature Selection with Fully Homomorphic Encryption: Preliminaries

 \subsection{CWC algorithm over plaintext}

-For the dataset $D$ associated with $F$ and $C$, we generally assume that $D$ contains no error, i.e., if $x(F_i)=y(F_i)$ for all $i$, $x(C)=y(C)$.
-When $D$ contains such errors, these are removed beforehand, then as a result, $D$ contains at most one $x\in D$ with the same feature values.
+We generally assume that the dataset $D$ associated with $F$ and $C$ contains no errors, i.e., if $x(F_i)=y(F_i)$ for all $i$, $x(C)=y(C)$.
+When $D$ contains such errors, they are removed beforehand and $D$ contains not more than one $x\in D$ with the same feature values.